Top 5 tips

 It is important to understand the difference between saving and investing.
 Saving is when you put your money away with the intention of getting it all back, plus the interest earned.
 Investing is usually a more long term option, which carries a higher level of risk, i.e. you could end up with less than you started with, but there is also potentially a higher level of return.

 What is best for you will depend on your own individual circumstances, and you may wish to seek independent financial advice if you are considering investing your money.
-You can find out more information on the subject by visiting the Money Advice Service website.
+You can find out more information on the subject by visiting Money Helper.

 Opening a bank account